naveedkhalid091/Learn_Next.js/step05_styling/step02_flex_with _tailwindcss/01_flex_basics.md

 ## Comparison of Flexbox with Grid

+In flexbox you can move your items from rows to column or from column to rows but child elements will move in accordance with the direction of parent element's direction.

+While in the **Grid**: child elements can be moved with any direction irrespective of the direction of parent element's direction.

 **_Analogy:_**

 **Using flex,** we would be able to move the parents and child in the same direction.